jmcantrell/btrfs-snapshots/README.md

 ## Hacking

-There's a fake version of `btrfs` in `./tests/bin` that allows running `./bin/btrfs-snapshots` without any danger to the host system.
-Instead of creating and deleting snapshots, it simply copies and removes directories.
+There are fake versions of `btrfs` and `mountpoint` in `./tests/bin` that allow running `./bin/btrfs-snapshots` without any danger to the host system.
+They simply pretend that an existing directory is a mounted btrfs subvolume.

 There are a few environment variables that should be present if you want to play with the code without installing it.
 They will tell the